-Hayden Electric hosts company Safety Day
+Hayden Electric Hosts Company Electrical Safety Training Day

-(HAZLETON, PA – September 29, 2017) – Hayden Electric of Hazleton recently hosted a company-wide safety day, coordinated by the human resources and safety departments, for its employees and the employees of The Howard Company of Bloomsburg.
+Hayden Electric of Hazleton recently hosted a company-wide safety day, coordinated by the human resources and safety departments, for its employees and the employees of The Howard Company of Bloomsburg.
 The Howard Company, under the ownership of George Hayden and Baldo Trevino, shares resources, training, culture and workflow with Hayden Electric and participated for the first time in Hayden Electric’s safety day.
 Hayden Electric has undertaken this safety training initiative for over 25 years to ensure that all employees are up-to-date in the latest industry safety standards.

-More than 100 employees from the two companies attended a full day of safety training and certifications, which included sessions on NFPA70E, fire extinguisher training, bloodborne pathogens, rigging procedures, proper body mechanics, ground-fault protection, fall protection and wearing the appropriate personal protective equipment (PPE) on job sites, proper recognition and labeling of hazardous materials and PA One Call safe digging procedures.
+More than 100 employees from the two companies attended a full day of electrical safety training and certifications, which included sessions on NFPA70E, fire extinguisher training, bloodborne pathogens, rigging procedures, proper body mechanics, ground-fault protection, fall protection and wearing the appropriate personal protective equipment (PPE) on job sites, proper recognition and labeling of hazardous materials and PA One Call safe digging procedures.
 Employees worked in a classroom environment in addition to having hands-on training at various locations in the Hayden Electric facilities.

-Hayden said the Safety Day agenda varies every year and training is based on the company’s identified training needs and jobsite requirements.
-The employees also review Occupational Safety and Health Administration (OSHA) updates so that all are informed and comply with the latest OSHA safety standards.
-The safety training is designed for all employees throughout the company including office management and administrative teams and the field teams – laborers, equipment operators, apprentices, journeymen, leaders and foremen.
+Hayden said the Safety Day agenda varies every year and training is based on the company’s identified training needs and job site requirements.
+The employees also review the Occupational Safety and Health Administration (OSHA) updates so that all are informed and comply with the latest OSHA safety standards.
+The safety training is designed for all employees throughout the company including office management and administrative teams and the field teams – laborers, equipment operators, apprentices, journeymen, leaders, and foremen.
 George J Hayden Inc. has the distinction of participation in the Associated Builders & Contractors (ABC) Eastern Pennsylvania Strategic Partnership with OSHA.
 The partnership seeks common safety goals by working cooperatively to identify and eliminate worksite hazards and achieve high worker safety by developing appropriate plans and sharing resources to improve worker health and safety.

-Hayden said bimonthly safety meetings are held with managers from both companies to discuss job site conditions and employee performance.
+Hayden said bi-monthly safety meetings are held with managers from both companies to discuss job site conditions and employee performance.
 The companies also emphasize identifying safety risks and start every new project with a meeting to ensure that all employees understand every aspect of the job.

 During his presentation to the employees, Hayden also discussed the safety orientation program for new employees.
 The company’s Safety Coordinator provides six hours of training to newly hired Hayden and Howard employees on multiple topics.
-Topics include: aerial lift, fork lift and power industrial truck training; fall protection training, and hard hat and PPE safety training and equipment hand outs.

 Hayden Electric’s annual Safety Day program in part has contributed to the company earning approximately 25 Safety Training Evaluation Process (STEP) awards from the Associated Builders and Contractors (ABC) for the ongoing development of a company safety program.
 Hayden Electric received a Gold award this year, and The Howard Company was the recipient of the Silver award.